How can consumer awareness for chestnuts be increased economically?

 number the harm increases until the orchard can no longer produce

-soil ph greater than 6.5, drought, and soils with poor drainage./p>
+levels in the soil, soil ph greater than 6.5, drought, and soils with poor

 Myth #6 - Roasted chestnuts are an American tradition - Roasted chestnuts